Cryptnox-Software/cryptnoxpro/README.rst

 This provides basic wallets for `Bitcoin <https://bitcoin.org>`_ and `Ethereum <https://ethereum.org>`_.

-It is able to execute `cleos <https://eos.io/for-developers/build/cleos/>`_ commands and use the keys on the card for signing.

 To buy NFC enabled cards that are supported by this application go to:
 `https://www.cryptnox.com/ <https://www.cryptnox.com/>`_